The Wimbledon Park Bowling Club

 Wimbledon Park has been proud of its roots as a London Park’s club and until a few years ago took part in the inter-club London Park’s Jackson Shield winning this prestigious award for being the top London Park’s Bowling Club in 1991 and winning the Daily Telegraph Cup on four occasions, 1936, 1938, 1944 and 50 years afterwards in 1994.
 Club members also won the London Parks’ Pairs in 2000.

 Local success has also been achieved within the Wimbledon and District Bowls Association.
 Wimbledon Park bowlers have won individual honours in each of the last five decades within the Wimbledon and District, winning the WDBA Pairs and Triples in 1969, the triples in 1972, the Champion of Champions in 1984 and Pairs in 1989, the Pairs in 1990, Pairs and Triples in 1991, the Fours in 1996, the Fours in 2007 and Triples in 2008.
+Wimbledon Park won the WDBA midweek league in 2003 and again in 2008.

 In 2005 Wimbledon Park Bowls Club and Wimbledon Park Ladies’ Bowls Club formally amalgamated to become the mixed club that they are today.
 In 2007 the ladies section celebrated their diamond jubilee and in 2009 we celebrated the first one hundred years of bowling at Wimbledon Park.